Ningreka/EV-Eye/README.md

   ```

-Data_tobii: The gaze references provided by Tobii Pro Glasses 3.
+**Data_tobii**: The gaze references provided by Tobii Pro Glasses 3.
 The tobiisend.txt file records the system time when TTL signal is send to Tobii Pro Glasses 3, the tobiittl.txt records
 the TTL signal receiving time in the glasses internal clock.
-The detailed introduction about gazedata, scenevideo, imudata and eventdata can be find in: [https://www.tobii.com/products/eye-trackers/wearables/tobii-pro-glasses-3#form](https://)
+The detailed introduction about gazedata, scenevideo, imudata and eventdata can be find in: [https://www.tobii.com/products/eye-trackers/wearables/tobii-pro-glasses-3#form](https://www.tobii.com/products/eye-trackers/wearables/tobii-pro-glasses-3#form)
   ```
   -Data_tobii
   ├─ user1